M41AKore/MuhAimLabScoresViewer/README.md

 At this point you should be able to drag and drop either benchmark or competition files inside of the corresponding tabs to see your scores. see https://github.com/M41AKore/BenchAndCompFiles/releases for downloads of such files I made so far.

+# Disclaimer
+I'm a noob programmer and so yes, the code is messy and bad, and yes, there will be bugs.